Whether you are a seasoned veteran or this is your first time racing, the Classic Sports Car Club will make you welcome.

 Electrical Cut Off

-In addition to the above, you will require a Transponder (available from www.tsl-timing.com), to time your laps and as a Novice you will require a Novice Cross to be displayed on the rear of your car.
+In addition to the above, you will require a Transponder (available from www.tsl-timing.com), to time your laps and as a Novice you will require a Novice Cross to be displayed on the rear of your car until you have gained six signatures.
 After this it is generally accepted that improvements to the brakes, suspension, cooling, tyres and most importantly the driver’s skills (!) should come before increasing power.

 You can ask for a Motorsport UK Scrutineer to check your car for compliance and safety (there may be a charge for this).
 The list of licensed Officials